Freud Museum

 Visiting the Freud Museum

-The Freud Museum is located in a large house on a residential street in Hampstead.
+The Freud Museum is in a large house on a residential street in Hampstead.
 It is only a five-minute walk from Finchley Road tube station, a ten-minute walk from Swiss Cottage tube station and a ten-minute walk to Finchley Road & Frognal train station (for overground trains).
 Bus routes 13, 113, 187, 268, C11 and D stop nearby on Finchley Road.

 You can get free entry with a London Pass and you can get half-price admission with the National Art Pass.